robinawilliams/ocd_file_editor/readme.md

 3. Type in the custom text entry field to add custom words.
 4. Click "Rename Files" to confirm changes.
 5. Use "Undo" to revert the last category added.
-6. Use "Clear" to remove everything **including the selected file.
+6. Use "Clear" to remove everything.
 7. Manage categories with "Add Category" and "Remove Category" fields.
 8. "Move to Trash" sends the selected file to the trash.
-9. "Select Last Used File" reloads the last used file.
+9. "Reload Last File" reloads the last used file.

 ### Checkboxes/Radio Buttons
 - "Reset Output Dir." resets the output directory on each run.